The Rashon is a mix between a Rat Terrier and a Bichon Frise.

 You can find also locate a reputable dog breeder by attending dog shows and signing up for dog clubs.

 Talk to someone who has a Rashon.
-Even if they personally don’t breed dogs, they probably know someone who does.
+Even if they don’t breed dogs, they probably know someone who does.

 Ask Rashon owners if they know other Rashon owners and where they purchased their puppy.